 - ear infection

-Tell your doctor if you or your baby have any side effect that bother you or that does not go away.
+Tell your healthcare provider if you or your child have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of SABRIL.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store SABRIL?

 - Store SABRIL tablets and SABRIL packets at room temperature, between 68°F to 77°F (20°C to 25°C).

 - Keep SABRIL tablets and SABRIL powder in the container they come in.

 Keep SABRIL and all medicines out of the reach of children.

 General information about the safe and effective use of SABRIL.